reimarrosas/reimarrosas.github.io/README.md

 ## About

 This is personal website of Reimar Rosas created using HTML5/SCSS/VanillaJS.
-It contains relevant information about how to contact, resume, skillset, and projects.
+It contains projects, skillset, resume, and contact information.

 ## URL